-My little lad and myself recently completed a microadventure by sleeping out on a hill in Wales in mid-October.
-If you’ve not read about our microadventure yet then click here.
+My little lad and I recently completed a micro-adventure by sleeping out on a hill in Wales in mid-October.
+If you've not read about our microadventure yet then click here.

-Someone commented that we must of had amazing sleeping bags.
+Someone commented that we must have had amazing sleeping bags.
 We did not.
 We just used what we already had.

-So here’s some of the kit we took.
-This is by no means the best kit you can take, but it’s what we made work, along with what didn’t work too well.
+So here's some of the kit we took.
+This is not the best kit you can take, but it's what we made work, along with what didn't work too well.

 Our sleeping bags were Vango Wilderness 2 season bags.

-It was a clear night and so the temperature dropped to just above freezing, which is beyond what is comfortable in these bags.
-However, we weren’t relying on just the sleeping bags to keep warm and made sure we layered our clothes well.
+It was a clear night, so the temperature dropped to just above freezing, beyond what is comfortable in these bags.
+However, we weren't relying on just the sleeping bags to keep warm and made sure we layered our clothes well.

-The good thing about these bags was that their exterior was slightly water resistant.
-When everything got damp in the cold night, the outside of the bags were damp, but the inside stayed dry.
+The good thing about these bags was that their exterior was slightly water-resistant.
+When everything got damp during the cold night, the outside of the bags was damp, but the inside stayed dry.
 This made these bags ideal.

 The other thing you need to think about is carrying your gear.
-I was having to carry two sleeping bags.
+I had to carry two sleeping bags.
 These Vango Wilderness bags packed down small enough, and there was no way I could take our 3 or 4 season sleeping bags that are much bigger.

 These pack down small and a good choice when taking two sleeping bags and two sleeping mats in one backpack.
 Our best SIM is not designed for backpacking; so it stayed at home.

-The comfort the SIMs provide isn’t what’s important: it’s the insulation from the cold ground, which can sap the heat right out of you.
+The comfort the SIMs provide isn't important: the insulation from the cold ground is important, as the ground can sap the heat out of you.

-These SIMs are relatively inexpensive, and didn’t have the high insulation properties of more expensive SIMs.
+These SIMs are relatively inexpensive and don't have the high insulation properties of more expensive SIMs.

-A problem that we encountered was that our ‘shiny’ water-resistant sleeping bags would slide down these mats on the slight slope we were sleeping on (it’s hard to find a hill in Wales that has flat bits).
-In the end, most of our bodies were off the SIMs to avoid sliding, negating their insulating use.
+A problem we encountered was that our 'shiny' water-resistant sleeping bags would slide down these mats on the slight slope we were sleeping on (it's hard to find a hill in Wales with flat bits).
+Ultimately, most of our bodies were off the SIMs to avoid sliding, negating their insulating use.

 On the Ground

 This is a massive 4m x 4m that we have been using as the shelter for our family camping kitchen.
-I needed a shelter big enough to cover both of us and our bags, but this was way larger than we actually needed.
-However, it is lightweight and folded down smaller than the plastic tarp we were using as a ground sheet.
+I needed a shelter big enough to cover us and our bags, but this was way larger than we needed.
+However, it is lightweight and folded down smaller than the plastic tarp we used as a ground sheet.

-I didn’t take any tarp poles, instead we had some trekking walking poles.
+I didn't take tarp poles.
+Instead, we had some trekking walking poles.
 Simply extend the walking poles to the full height, and secure the tarp.

 The shelter won't be high enough to stand in, but you can sit and get in and out of your sleeping bag OK....or so I thought.

-As the night got damper, water collected on the tarp, which became heavier and lower.
-Condensation was on both sides of the shelter and I would soon have a wet head!
+Water collected on the tarp as the night got damper, which became heavier and lower.
+Condensation was on both sides of the shelter, and I would soon have a wet head!